dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 For initial setup of the example please refer to [this section of the dialog support portal](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).

-### Complile & Run
+### Compile & Run

 - Νavigate to project_environment folder and open the Keil project
 - Compile and launch the example.
 You could download the firmware either into System-RAM or into SPI Flash with the usage of SPI Flash programmer from SmartSnippets Toolbox.
-When booting from SPI Flash, jumpers should be placed on on standard SPI flash setup.
+When booting from SPI Flash, jumpers should be placed on standard SPI flash setup.

 ### Macro Definitions

-In the table below, the user Macro Definition are illustrated:
+In the table below, the user macro definitions are illustrated:

 <table>
-  <caption> <b> <i> Macros Definitions</i></b></caption>
+  <caption> <b> <i> Macro Definitions</i></b></caption>
 <thead>
   <tr class="header">
   <th style="text-align: left;">Macro</th>